Borrowing expense tax deduction for property investment

 You can see that the remaining borrowing expenses will be claimed in the 2014 financial year.

-You can speak to one of our property investor tax specialists for specific advice based on your individual circumstances.
+You can speak to one of our property investor tax specialists for specific advice based on your individual circumstances, make a free enquiry.

 - Compare and analyse investments